nevinjojo/Nevs-Programming-Tutorials/javascript.md

-# Javascript Tutorial
+# JavaScript Tutorial
 ## Beginner
-You can skip this if you have done Java, or have a quick read if you want to checkout the syntax.
+You can skip this if you have done Java.
+Have a quick read if you want to checkout the syntax.

 ### Internal scripting
 This goes inside HTML